evatate/Tiny-Search-Engine/README.md

 The Tiny Search Engine implements a complete search pipeline:

 1. **Web Crawler** – Traverses seed URLs to fetch web pages, extract and clean text content.
-2. **Indexer** – Constructs an **inverted index** mapping terms to documents with frequency and positional data.
+2. **Indexer** – Constructs an inverted index mapping terms to documents with frequency and positional data.
 3. **Query Processor** – Accepts user queries, searches the index efficiently, and returns ranked results based on relevance.

-The project emphasizes **modularity, memory efficiency, and scalability**, with careful management of low-level details in C.
+The project emphasizes modularity, memory efficiency, and scalability, with careful management of low-level details in C.

 ---